Run Chainhook as a Service Using Bitcoind

 While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Chainhook is out of scope for this guide.
 See the Bitcoin wiki for "Running Bitcoin" or bitcoin.org's Running A Full Node guide.

-• Navigate to your project folder where your Chainhook node will reside, create a new file, and rename it to bitcoin.conf.
-Copy the configuration below to this bitcoin.conf file.
+folder you downloaded above appropriate to your operating system). - Navigate to your project folder where your Chainhook node will reside, create a new file, and rename it to

-• Find and copy your Bitcoin data directory and paste to the datadir field in the bitcoin.conf file below.
-Either copy the default path (see list of default directories by operating system) or copy the custom path you set for your Bitcoin data.
+file below.
+Either copy the default path (see list of default directories by operating system) or copy the custom path you set for your Bitcoin data. - Set a username of your choice for bitcoind and use it in the

 # Bitcoin Core Configuration